OpenConext-Attic/OpenConext-Howto/05_Engineblock.md

 -        'session.cookie.secure' => TRUE,
 +        'session.cookie.secure' => false,
 ```
-Now both http://profile.myconext.org/ and http://engine.myconext.org/authentication/sp/debug can be tested after the addresses are made resolvable from the hosts's environment.
+Now both http://profile.myconext.org/ and http://engine.myconext.org/authentication/sp/debug can be tested after the addresses are made resolvable from the hosts environment.